Boeing 737-800 (Photo: Jan Gruber).

 Andreas Gruber criticized Flughafen Wien AG because they kept increasing the fees.
 So far, Austria's largest airport has recovered to around 91 percent of the pre-crisis volume.
 The manager sees potential for further growth, but this would not be due to even higher fees that the airlines pass on to the passengers.
 Among other things, it is required that usage fees stabilize at a reasonable level.
 There was another dig at Wizz Air, which was accused of loitering around with a market share of around five percent and having given up 23 routes from Vienna since the last winter timetable period.

 As usual, Austrian Airlines was also criticized for high prices.
-Gruber claimed that their fares were "up to 500 percent higher than Ryanair in some cases".
-They also announce that they want to overtake Austrian Airlines in the next few years and become number one in Austria.
-Whether the project will actually succeed is another matter and the market will tell.
+Gruber claimed that their prices were "in some cases up to 500 percent higher than those of Ryanair."
+They also announced that they want to overtake Austrian Airlines in the next few years and become number one in Austria.
+Whether this plan will actually succeed is another matter and the market will tell.

 However, Eddie Wilson admitted that a lot will also depend on the fee structure.
 An exact forecast of when Austrian Airlines will have been overtaken is therefore not to be given.
 He pointed out that they are already number one in Ireland, Belgium, Spain and possibly the UK soon.
 This refers to the carrier that transports the most passengers each year.